-While this material is focused around Regulated Air Cargo Agents (RACAs), elements can be adapted to other organisations in the aviation sector.
+While this material is focused around Regulated Air Cargo Agents (RACAs), elements can be adapted by organisations which operate in different areas of aviation.

 Guidelines for meeting the requirements of rule 109.69

 The following is an example drawn from material CAA has developed for RACAs.
 Not all of these elements will be applicable to other sectors, but most of the processes and procedures can be adapted across a wide range of sectors.